-Our RF Electronic Attack group develops technology and concepts capable of defeating a future networked, highly adaptive and increasingly complex threat.
+Our RF Electronic Warfare group develops technology and concepts capable of defeating a future networked, highly adaptive and increasingly complex threat.

 Activities within this group include threat analysis, RF countermeasures development and testing and validation against advanced threats, cognitive electronic attack against adaptive software defined threats, ongoing development of RF countermeasure testbeds, signal processing, software and firmware programming, signal injection; and complex trial activities.